Heart Heart Heartbreak: Reception

 Gregory Robson of AbsolutePunk.net criticized the track for being "less original" as he felt that the song "sounds eerily reminiscent of Slippery When Wet-era Bon Jovi."
 PunkNews.org stated, "it becomes blatantly obvious the band has gone all Hellogoodbye with their sound, as horrible synthetic vocals with distorting reverb and electro-something-or-other effects blare out."
 A positive review came from Ariana Leo of Alternative Press who praised guitarist Paul DiGiovanni's work as some of his best "in their entire discography."

 Chart performance

 The song debuted at number 36 on the US Billboard Pop Airplay chart for the week ending May 8, 2010.
 After seven weeks on the chart, it peaked at number 31 in June 2010, the group's first single to miss the top 30 on that chart.

 Music video

 A music video was also made and released, which premiered on Vevo on June 4, 2010.
 The video was directed by Doug Spangenberg, who had previously directed their video for "Heels Over Head" which was a live video from their Read Between the Lines album.
 The music video takes place at a beauty pageant ("Brockton Beauties") where the girls are sabotaging each other to win.

+According to bassist Bryan Donahue, a different music video was made, prior to their tour In Canada.
+However, upon seeing a rough version of the it and not turning out the way they envisioned it, they decided to scrap it and start again from scratch.